 Google Maps (iOS/Android): The turn-by-turn directions to places works offline if you search for them while you’re connected to wifi, but we haven’t tried it out.
 App Store Rating: 4.5/5

-Locus Map Pro (Android): Locus is also highly rated by Android users.
+Locus Map Pro (Android): Locus is highly rated by Android users.
 You can import custom maps, enjoy turn-by-turn voice navigation or understand places with the incorporated Wikipedia information.
 Play Store Rating: 4.8/5

 NavFree Offline Navigation Maps (iOS/Android): This highly popular app has great navigation features including routing, re-routing and turn-by-turn navigation.
 Play Store Rating: 4/5